-The testing will be of mobile apps and their ability to provide information from sensors to the user.
-There will also be testing of widgets on web portals.
-Finally, there will be tests of the user friendliness of the products and services, technical tests, and tests to check that the products and services are compliant with requirements from WP2 and WP3.
+The testing has been of mobile apps and their ability to provide information from sensors to the user.
+There has also been testing of widgets on web portals.
+Finally, there has been tests of the user friendliness of the products and services, technical tests, and tests to check that the products and services are compliant with requirements from WP2 and WP3.

-Further to implement and document tools in CS toolbox for the EIs addressed in WPs 2-3 and test with real data in the upcoming pilot cases.
+Further to implement and document tools in CS toolbox for the EIs addressed in WPs 2-3 and test with real data has been done in the final pilot cases.